 Ingredients

-- 4 large apples, such as Gala or Granny Smith
+- 4 large apples such as Gala or Granny Smith

-- 1 TBS lemon juice
+- 1 tablespoon lemon juice optional

-- 2 TBS raisins
+- 2 tablespoon raisins

-- 2 TBS chopped walnuts
+- 2 tablespoon chopped walnuts

-- โ teaspoon ground nutmeg
+- ⅛ teaspoon ground nutmeg

-- 1 TBS unsalted butter
+- 1 tablespoon unsalted butter

 Instructions